 the step” and the aircraft began to dance on the waves.
 He pulled

 back on the wheel, praying there was enough lift.
 In rebuilding the

 wings, he had altered the camber from a deep 1/16 to a much gentler

 1/28.
 He did this by shortening the ribs, eliminating a section of

-raised the aspect ratio and created a rounded leading edge.
-The lift
+raised the aspect ratio (the chord compared to the wing span) and created a rounded leading edge

 was increased, if only just enough.
 The reconstructed Aerodrome left